Kong/docs.konghq.com/app/2.0.x/hybrid-mode.md

 Deploying using Hybrid mode has a number of benefits:

-* Reduce the amount of traffic on the database, since only CP needs direct connection to the database.
+* Drastically reduce the amount of traffic on the database, since only CP nodes need a direct connection to the database.
 * Increased security, in an event where one of the DP nodes gets intruded, an attacker won't be able to affect other nodes in the Kong cluster.